 The Neuroanthropologists went on a roll in October 2011: Daniel Lende did all of anthropology a tremendous service with his non-stop coverage of Anthropology-in-Florida, and then tag-teamed over to Greg Downey with an extensive and wonderful post: David Graeber: anthropologist, anarchist, financial analyst.

 The issues raised by Occupy Wall Street are extremely relevant to anthropology.
 David Graeber’s Debt: The First 5,000 Years is part of a long anthropological tradition of looking differently at issues of value, money, and credit.
-Anthropology also has relevant findings about contemporary economic and political inequalities, and how those inequalities get organized around categories of difference such as race (see section on Racism and biological anthropology).
+Anthropology also has relevant findings about contemporary economic and political inequalities, and how those inequalities get organized around categories of difference such as race (see Social Construction of Race, Conservative Goldmine).

 The greed for gold is as old as the history of man.
 But we shall see that those who submitted to it without reserve as an uncontrolled impulse, such as the Dutch sea-captain who “would go through hell for gain, even though he scorched his sails”, were by no means the representatives of that attitude of mind from which the specifically modern capitalistic spirit as a mass phenomenon is derived, and that is what matters.
 At all periods of history, wherever it was possible, there has been ruthless acquisition, bound to no ethical norms whatever.
 (16)

 That said, Occupy Wall Street can answer both of these objections.
 To the first, although the United States is technically an electoral democracy, an entrenched plutocracy dominates most political decisions.
 To the second, it is also the case that what we have seen in recent decades is a complete overturning of the “ethics of capitalism” in which greed and realizing short-term profit at any cost threatens the very capitalist system that makes such profits possible.